-As EOBI market data is sent out from the Matching Engine a failure of the EOBI component may only happen if the Matching Engine or combined PS Gateway/Matching Engine fails.
+As EOBI market data is sent out from the Matching Engine a failure of the Matching Engine or combined PS Gateway/Matching Engine implies a failure of EOBI.

 After the re-start, the ApplSeqNum and MsgSeqNum in EOBI messages are both reset to 1 and the field ApplSeqResetIndicator is set to indicate the restart.
-The Market Reset is communicated via an Order Mass Delete message.
-This is then followed by Order Add messages of all persistent orders in the book.
+Additional information is provided in the T7 Enhanced Orderbook Interface Manual, chapter 4.16 "Recovery", "Exchange failure".

-3.10.3 Market Data - Enhanced Market Data Interface (MDI, EMDI)
+3.10.3 Market Data - Enhanced Market Data Interface (EMDI)